UMN-Lorenz-Group/GenomicAnalysisNUST/README.md

 Genomic analysis and prediction within the Northern Uniform Soybean Tests

 ### Description
-This repository contains information and code for replicating the analyzes performed in the published article
+This repository contains information and code for replicating the analyzes performed in the manuscript below

 Manuscript title: "Genomic analysis and prediction within the Northern Uniform Soybean Tests" (CROP-2024-11-0815-OA)